destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/impact_models.md.txt

   nwp_model = "@CSC@"
   ouput_freq = "@FULLPOS_OUTPUT_FREQ@"
 ```

+The communication section can include nested sections as well, depending on the needs of the impact model.

 Once this is defined we need to write a function in impact.py that executes the impact model start command.
 For ehype it's simply

 ```